 - Invest in clean jobs and STEM training for workers currently working in the fossil fuel industry so they can be part of the transition.

 - End fossil fuel subsidies.
-Taxpayers pay $3 billion a year to the fossil fuel industry only to have their property claimed by eminent domain for pipeline projects.
-That money would be better spent elsewhere.
+Taxpayers pay $3 billion a year to the fossil fuel industry only to have their property stolen by eminent domain and their water poisoned.
+That money would be better invested into communities.

 - Ensure low-income communities are the first to receive support for clean energy projects, like community solar and retrofitting green buildings.